1dv031/syllabus/examination/part_3/examination.md

 * acmec.xx222xx.devopslab.xyz (PHP, Wordpress)
 * acmed.xx222xx.devopslab.xyz (Node.js, Express-template)

-We also need to have a DNS management that you will need to install and configure for us.
+We also need to have DNS management that you will need to install and configure for us.
 You should set up name servers to be authoritative for the zone xx222xx.devopslab.xyz.
 When you are ready to be delegated the control for the zone you will "buy" the domain name and register your name servers from [DNS Manager](https://www.devopslab.xyz).
 Log in with the same credentials as you have at our Lab Cloud.
 When logged in you can register your name servers, if you get an error look at the error messaged and fix your name servers and try again.

 *Please note that **xx222xx** should be replaced by your LNU username*